InvictaAIdev/Aleph/README.md

 # Aleph

-**An ARPIS-class cognitive framework for autonomous, multi-agent software engineering and cybersecurity systems.**
+**An ARPIS-class cognitive framework for autonomous multi-agent software engineering and cybersecurity systems.**

-Aleph is a recursively self-improving, polyagentic intelligence framework designed for enterprise-grade software development, adaptive cybersecurity operations, distributed reasoning, and real-time inter-agent orchestration.
+Aleph is a recursively self-improving, polyagentic intelligence framework designed for enterprise-grade software engineering, adaptive cybersecurity operations, distributed reasoning, and real-time inter-agent orchestration.

 ---